Laura-Keen/chitter-challenge/README.md

 Scenario: User can visit Chitter homepage
 Expectation: See 'Welcome To Chitter' on homepage

+##### User Story 1:
+As a Maker
+So that I can let people know what I am doing
+I want to post a message (peep) to chitter

+Feature: Post a peep
+Scenario: User can post a peep to chitter
+Expectation: See the submitted peep on page

 ## How To Use
 ____
 1) Clone this repo to your machine.